kubernetes/enhancements/keps/sig-auth/3257-cluster-trust-bundles/README.md

 ###### Will enabling / using this feature result in increasing size or count of the existing API objects?

-No, except for the additional pod fields that the user sets to make use of the feature.
+A new API ClusterTrustBundle API object is created for the new `kubernetes.io/kube-apiserver-serving` signer, and there are additional pod fields that the user sets to make use of the feature.

 ###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?